The Bacteria That Could Turn Any Blood Into a Universal Donor

 In fact, scientists are increasingly turning to the microbiome for answers.

-It turns out nature has been solving problems all along…we just had to look closer.
+It turns out nature has been solving problems all along, we just had to look a little closer and stop messing with what it did already on its own.

 Curious About Your Own Blood Type?

-You don’t have to wait for the future to engage with your biology.
+You don’t have to wait for the future to engage with your blood biology.

 Because if we’re going to rewrite the rules of blood, you might as well know which chapter you came from.

-Sometimes it’s microscopic.
-Sometimes it smells weird.
-Sometimes it’s tucked away in your gut, digesting lunch and casually solving one of humanity’s biggest medical problems.
+Sometimes science is microscopic and it’s tucked away in your gut, digesting lunch and casually solving one of humanity’s biggest medical problems.

 This little bacteria doesn’t know it's important.